jordanbCS/BasicIncomeCoin/README.md

 ## Related

+ - Bancor local currency in Kenya has been described as being used to distribute UBI: https://blog.bancor.network/redesigning-community-currencies-from-one-tomato-to-1000-wallets-on-sarafu-network-80a629354ab1

  - No time to do a rigourous review of this UBI coin "duniter" but this article https://medium.com/@marma.developer/if-when-shit-hits-the-fan-and-the-global-financial-system-collapses-62dae5860369 describes it as "a Universal Basic Income in the form of a crypto-currency implemented via a decentralized, permissionless blockchain, applying the principle of the Relative Theory of Money." based on the "the Relative Theory of Money" which seems to be an invention of the author.
 According to a definition here: https://wiki.p2pfoundation.net/Relative_Theory_of_Money it is "which is the only way to avoid both spatial and temporal asymmetry toward money issuance".
 The full paper here: http://en.trm.creationmonetaire.info/TheorieRelativedelaMonnaie.pdf Some of the diagrams at the end of the paper look very similar in spirit to my earlier thoughts on a differential equation for VoteCoin: